 Obviously, there have been several changes within the right wing extremist scene.
-According to scientist Anna Verena Münch, who is specialised on European Ethnology and Gender Studies, ‘the right wing extremist scene has been "modernized" and differentiated: right wing extremist parties obtain successes repeatedly and newly created right wing populist parties point out the danger of "Islamization" in Germany’ (2012, p.
+According to scientist Anna Verena Münch, who is specialised in European Ethnology and Gender Studies, ‘the right wing extremist scene has been "modernized" and differentiated: right wing extremist parties obtain successes repeatedly and newly created right wing populist parties point out the danger of "Islamization" in Germany’ (2012, p.
 2).
 In the last few years, in the subcultural right wing scenes, which are quite attractive to youngsters, some recent changes have taken place.
-Namely, as Münch states, ‘until the middle of the 2000s, one could recognize right wing supporters by the skinhead typical features: sheared hair, bomber jacket, etc. Meanwhile, these youngsters have taken over clothing styles of other youth scenes, such as the hardcore scene and hiphop’ (2012, p.1).
+Namely, as Münch states, ‘until the middle of the 2000s, one could recognize right wing supporters by skinhead typical features: sheared hair, bomber jacket, tattoos, wearing t-shirts with nationalistic slogans.
+Meanwhile, these youngsters have copied clothing styles of other youth scenes, such as the hardcore scene and hiphop’ (2012, p.1).

-Research has shown, that there is still a widespread presence of xenophobia in Germany.
+Research has shown that there is still a widespread presence of xenophobia in Germany, as being a typical feature of right wing extremism.
 Namely, Decker et al., conclude out of their research that, ‘every fifth German is still xenophobic’ (2014, p.
 59).
 The results of these authors are based upon a questionnaire, that has been conducted in all German states, mostly represented by full-time workers, especially by the age of around 45-64.
 The questionnaires have been answered in spring 2014 (Decker et al., 2014, p.
 30).

-All by all, right wing extremism is still present within all German societal groups.
-Right wing extremism was exclusively at the far right during the Second World War.
-However, today, it is hard to define right wing extremism as it can be noticed in the political middle, and because it is represented by all sorts of societal groups in all federal states.
-Then, right wing extremism increases in in its popularity.
-One could notice this at the elections in which right wing extremist parties are more successful in recent years.
-Furthermore, the number of people who support chauvinism ideologies has increased, an ideology which has a few significant similarities to right wing extremism.
-This means that right wing extremism is far from completely disappeared from society.
+All in all, right wing extremism is still present within many German societal groups.
+Today, it is hard to define right wing extremism as the political centre shares some right wing ideologies in their policies on migration of example, and because it is represented by many societal groups in all federal states.
+Then, right wing extremism increases in its popularity.
+One could notice this at the elections in which right wing extremist parties have been more successful in recent years.
+Furthermore, the number of people who support nationalistic ideologies has increased, an ideology which has a few significant similarities to right wing extremism.
+This means that right wing extremism has far from completely disappeared from society.

 Migration in Germany 2006